- Do they own the infrastructure?

 -

-DT, , Cloud Computing, Uncategorized, Cloud Computing, cloud experts, Cloud Musings, enterprise cloud, small and medium businesses, 0
+DT, , Cloud Computing, Uncategorized, Cloud Computing, Cloud Computing Market, cloud deployment, cloud infrastructure, cloud market, enterprise cloud, 0

 -